chef/chef-web-docs/chef_master/source/server_backup_restore.rst

 .. note:: This section only applies to the Enterprise Chef server, version 11.x.

-To configure backups on the backend servers in a high availability configuration, set a cron job in ``/etc/cron.d/opc_snapshot`` similar to the following:
+To configure backups on backend servers in a high availability configuration, set a cron job in ``/etc/cron.d/opc_snapshot`` similar to the following:

 .. code-block:: bash